-There are countless opportunities at Crown Family School, but for many students, two years is often not enough time to take advantage of all of them.
+There are countless opportunities at the Crown Family School of Social Work, Policy, and Practice, but for many students, two years is often not enough time to take advantage of all of them.
 Angela Bailey is an exception to this.
-Her experience at Crown Family School has taken Angela from law-enforcement research to a field placement at the Heartland Alliance, from researching with distinguished Crown Family School faculty to an internship in the Chicago Mayor’s Office.
+Her experience at the Crown Family School has taken Angela from law-enforcement research to a field placement at the Heartland Alliance, from researching with distinguished Crown Family School faculty to an internship in the Chicago Mayor’s Office.
 Throughout her experiences, Angela has always retained and developed her underlying social work philosophy regarding the link between policy and research.
-In discussing her reasons for coming to Crown Family School, Angela explained that she was attracted to the school’s history of studying poverty from the perspective of those experiencing it “I wanted to study poverty in a way that was very functional and I didn’t want to get bogged down in theory as many poverty scholars do,” Angela said.
-She wants to create and implement changes, and Crown Family School was the perfect fit for this mission.
+In discussing her reasons for coming to the Crown Family School, Angela explained that she was attracted to the school’s history of studying poverty from the perspective of those experiencing it “I wanted to study poverty in a way that was very functional and I didn’t want to get bogged down in theory as many poverty scholars do,” Angela said.
+She wants to create and implement changes, and the Crown Family School was the perfect fit for this mission.

 She’s enthusiastic when talking about her favorite professor -- Charles Payne.
 His class, the “Social Meaning of Race,” was special for her as he provided a safe place in his classroom to freely discuss and explore issues.
 Originally from New York City, Angela came from an ethnically diverse environment.
 “I never thought about being black,” she said.
 That changed when she left home and came to the Midwest for her education.
 “Professor Payne has a way of getting people to think in ways that I never imagined that I would think about concerning issues of race and racism.”
 One important lesson that he taught her was to “not to give other people control over you,” when confronted with racism.